Industrial Manufacturing Technology

 Plan of Study and Course Descriptions

-Review the ECC catalog for details about the IMT or manufacturing plan of study and course descriptions.
+Review the ECC catalog for details about the IMT or manufacturing plan of study, as well as course descriptions.

 Associate of Applied Science